List of Brad Paisley concert tours: Virtual Reality World Tour (2012)

 The Virtual Reality World Tour was Paisley's seventh headlining concert tour.
 It was in support of his eighth studio album, This Is Country Music (2011).
 The tour began on January 12, 2012, in Grand Rapids, Michigan and ended on November 13, 2012, in Dublin, Ireland.
 It ranked sixteen for Billboard's Top 25 Tours of 2012.

 Beat This Summer Tour (2013)

 The Beat This Summer Tour was Paisley's eighth headlining tour.
 It was in support of his ninth studio album, Wheelhouse and was presented by Cracker Barrel.
 The tour began on May 9, 2013, in Maryland Heights, Missouri and finished on March 16, 2014, in London, England.

 Country Nation World Tour (2014–15)

-The Country Nation World Tour Paisley's ninth headlining concert tour and was in support of his ninth studio album, Wheelhouse (2013), and tenth studio album, Moonshine in the Trunk (2014).
+The Country Nation World Tour was Paisley's ninth headlining concert tour and was in support of his ninth studio album, Wheelhouse (2013), and tenth studio album, Moonshine in the Trunk (2014).
 The tour began on May 16, 2014, in Camden, New Jersey, and finished on April 26, 2015, in Anchorage, Alaska.